laur89/awesome-stars/README.md

 ## Go

+- [github-release/github-release](https://github.com/github-release/github-release) - Commandline app to create and edit releases on Github (and upload artifacts)
 - [crowdsecurity/crowdsec](https://github.com/crowdsecurity/crowdsec) - CrowdSec - the open-source and participative IPS able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
 It also leverages the crowd power to generate a global CTI database to protect the user network.
 - [appleboy/drone-git-push](https://github.com/appleboy/drone-git-push) - Drone plugin for deploying code using git push
 - [containers/skopeo](https://github.com/containers/skopeo) - Work with remote images registries - retrieving information, images, signing content